mercadopago/devsite-docs/guides/payments/api/other-payment-ways.en.md

 ## Expiration date for boleto

 The default expiration date for boleto payments is 3 days.
-Optionally, you can change this date by sending the `date_of_expiration` field in the payment creation request.
+If you want, you can change this date by sending the `date_of_expiration` field in the payment creation request.
 The configured date must be between 1 and 30 days from the issue date.

 [[[
 ```php